The next VSecM Contributor Sync will be on…

 VSecM Sentinel is the only place where secrets can be created and registered to VSecM Safe.

-Component and Workload SVID Schemas
+Component and Workload SPIFFE ID Schemas

 SPIFFE ID format wor workloads is as follows: